msfs11/itsm/HR/Interview plan.md

 - Time for questions from the candidate (5 min)

 ## About the company
-- To ask the candidate what he knows about the company?
+- Ask the candidate what he knows about the company?
 - Then tell the candidate about the company.

 ## About the vacancy